 - CAT6 Cable

 CAT6 is structured differently from the past types of cabling.
-It is composed copper wire in four twisted sets that has longer separators that protects each twisted pair from each set making it more resistant from possible crosstalk and it allows faster data transfer.
+It is composed copper wire in four twisted sets that has longer separators that protect each twisted pair from each set making it more resistant to possible crosstalk and it allows faster data transfer.

 CAT 5 vs CAT 6